beeva-albertorincon/beeva-poc-minpy/README.md

         return layers.softmax_loss(predict, y)
 ```

 By default, MXNet implementations for GPU operations will be run.
-Any fallback will run transparently on the CPU.
+Any **fallback will run transparently on the CPU**.

 During the development of this proof of concept, the limitations and pitfalls were:

 * Not support in-place array operations